Skip to main content Scroll Top

 Step 1: Shifting Mango Trees to Proper Water Channels

-• Channel width: 2 feet
+• Recommended channel width: 2 feet

-• Channel depth: 1 foot
+• Recommended channel depth: 1 foot

 Mulching